gilwo/go-docker-debug/README.md

+# update (September 2024)

+this repo is archived

+refer to https://github.com/gilwo/go-debugger for extended version of debugging go programs

+---
 Note: this is an extended version of the original [repo](https://github.com/kenaqshal/go-debugger). the following has been added:
 1. Makefile for ease of use (no need to remember all the docker commands)